The Reading Room is open by appointment only.

-If you are unable to visit us and have found relevant materials on NHC Archives Online you may request copies of items that have already been digitized.
-Not all of NHC digital collections are available on NHC Archives Online, contact us to see if the material you are looking for has already been digitized.
-NHC is unable to fulfill on-demand scan requests and is unable to provide copies of entire collections or entire portions of collections.
+If you are unable to visit us and have found relevant materials on NWC Archives Online you may request copies of items that have already been digitized.
+Not all digital collections are available on NWC Archives Online, contact us to see if the material you are looking for has already been digitized.
+The NWC Archives is unable to fulfill on-demand scan requests and is unable to provide copies of entire collections or entire portions of collections.

 You may also hire a local research assistant.
 The terms of employment are between you and your assistant.
-The Naval Historical Collection and the U.S. Naval War College have no involvement in such negotiations.
+The U.S. Naval War College has no involvement in such negotiations.
 We do require your research assistant to complete our researcher registration process and follow all terms and conditions for base access.

 There are many local colleges that may provide options in locating research assistant.
 These may include:

 The National Archives and Records Administration also makes available a list of independent researchers available for hire.

 I'm looking for information about a family member or other person that was stationed at the Newport Naval Base.
 How can I start?

 The Naval War College Archives focuses on the Naval War College, navies in Narragansett Bay, and the history of naval warfare.
 Therefore, we don't have a lot of general Navy or Newport Navy Base records.
 These may be found in either the NARA collection,181.9.2 Records of the Newport NTS (Newport, RI) or within Navy History and Heritage Command's collections.
 Reference staff at the NHHC can be contacted at 202-433-3224 or firstname.lastname@example.org For more information about NHHC and their collections, visit their website.